 One of the first elements to consider is the appearance of your emails.
-How are they going to look when they arrive in your subscriber's inbox?
+How will they look when they arrive in your subscriber’s inbox?

 FluentCRM has a few simple email templates you can use out of the box.
 You can customize them further with email templates to give your emails a signature look.